Naval Air Station Sigonella

 NAS Sigonella has the best claim to be a hub of U.S. naval air operations in the Mediterranean.
 The base command is the landlord to more than 40 other U.S. units.
 Among the largest are a rotating P-8A patrol squadron; a Naval Computer and Telecommunications Station; and a U.S. Naval Hospital.
 The hospital was built in 1992.
 Previously, there was only a clinic and the closest U.S. Naval Hospital was in Naples.
 Sigonella is home to more than 4,000 troops, civilian personnel, and family members.

 NAS Sigonella is the Navy's second largest security command, second only to that located at Naval Support Activity Bahrain.
 NAS Sigonella also has a large support of security personnel from NR NSF Sigonella, a Navy Reserve command based in NRC Detroit at Selfridge ANGB, Michigan.

 The Naval Air Station comprises two sections: NAS I was the site of the original U.S. base but is now a support facility, and NAS II which includes the runways, operations, and most tenant commands.
 NAS I also contains the Navy Exchange and Commissary, the school, and some homes, mainly for the commodore of Task Force 67, the air station commanding officer, the air station executive officer, and commanding officers of tenant activities.
 NAS I also is host to other facilities, mainly for entertainment.
 NAS II is now only used as a service base.

-Sigonella is based also on the Alliance Ground Surveillance Force (NAGSF) with five RQ-4D Phoenix remotely piloted aircraft and the associated European-sourced ground command and control stations.
+Sigonella is based also on the NATO Intelligence, Surveillance, and Reconnaissance Force (NISRF) with five RQ-4D Phoenix remotely piloted aircraft and the associated European-sourced ground command and control stations.